jf-tech/omniparser/doc/gettingstarted.md

 stream, there comes `file_declaration`.
 (Note not all input formats require a `file_declaration` section, e.g. JSON and XML inputs need no `file_declaration` in their schemas.)

-For CSV, we need to define the following common settings:
+For CSV, we need to define the following settings:
 - What's the delimiter character, comma or something else?
 - Is there a header in the CSV input that defines the names of each column?
 If no, what each column should be called during ingestion and transformation?
-- Where does the actual data lines begin?
+- Where do the actual data lines begin?

 For this guide example, the settings are:
 - delimiter is `|`